SAP/styleguides/clean-abap/CleanABAP.md

 and in the problem domain, i.e. business field terms such as "account" or "ledger".

 Layers that are business-like will sound best when named according to the problem domain.
-This is especially true for components that are design with Domain-Driven Design, such as APIs and business objects.
+This is especially true for components that are designed with Domain-Driven Design, such as APIs and business objects.

-Layers that provide mostly technical functionality, such as factory classes and abstract algorithm, will sound best when named according to the solution domain.
+Layers that provide mostly technical functionality, such as factory classes and abstract algorithms, will sound best when named according to the solution domain.

 In any case, do not attempt to make up your own language.